shihaocao/magicarp-motors-website/content/misc.md

 # Things we wish we knew
 - There is a victory lap at the end of the race.
 Don't pit unless the car is mega cooked.
 Low gas indicator does not mean the car is out of gas completely.
 The worst that can happen is that you stop on track?
 Oh well we'll get towed in.
 - Some tracks (atleast Thunderhill) have a tire (mounter?) on site.
-So ACTION: order more than the set of 4 you need in case you don't want tire wearout to be your hindering your race.
+    - #tip So order more than the set of 4 you need in case you don't want tire wearout to be your hindering your race.

 # Pit Operations